pysys-test/pysys-test/README.rst

     def execute(self):

-      # Ask PySys to pick a free TCP port to start the server on (this allows running many tests in parallel without clashes)
+      # Ask PySys to allocate a free TCP port to start the server on (this allows running many tests in
+      # parallel without clashes)
       serverPort = self.getNextAvailableTCPPort()

-      # A common system testing task is pre-processing a file, for example to substitute in required testing parameters
+      # A common system testing task is pre-processing a file, for example to substitute in required
+      # testing parameters
       self.copy(self.input+'/myserverconfig.json', self.output+'/', mappers=[
         lambda line: line.replace('@SERVER_PORT@', str(serverPort)),
       ])

       # Start the server application we're testing (as a background process)
-      # self.project provides access to properties in pysysproject.xml, such as appHome which is the location of
+      # self.project provides access to properties in pysysproject.xml, such as appHome which is the
-      # the application we're testing
+      # location of the application we're testing
       server = self.startProcess(
         command   = self.project.appHome+'/my_server.%s'%('bat' if IS_WINDOWS else 'sh'),
         arguments = ['--configfile', self.output+'/myserverconfig.json', ],